ecdeng/incuvision/webserver/README.md

 # Node Server Installation Instructions

-1. Install the LTS version of Node (from https://nodejs.org/en/download/)
+1. Install Node version **10.15.0** (from https://nodejs.org/en/download/)
 2. Install the server's dependencies by running `npm install`
   - This will also install [nodemon](https://nodemon.io), a really useful utility when we're developing on a Node server.
-3. Run the server with the command `npm start`
+3. Run the server with the command `npm run server`
-  - This script runs `node ./src/server.js`.
+  - This script runs `nodemon ./src/server.js` on port 5000.
-	- For a dev-friendly script, run `npm run-script dev` and you'll get the same result running on nodemon.
+4. Run the frontend with `npm run frontend`
+	- This starts the React app on port 3000.

 # MySQL Installation Instructions
 ### If you've already got a MySQL setup you like, all you need to do is modify the very top of DBManager.js.
 Otherwise, follow the instructions below!